I’m steadily making progress on my Hexie Hummingbird! Currently, I’m stitching the rows to each other.

 From here I flip it over and start my stitch a little in from the edge:

 The blue fuzzy thing I’m working on is a stuffed animal in the shape of a bolster pillow.
-I find by using this pillow on my lap while sewing, it helps me keep the piece flat while working on it, I can see my stitching better, and sew with less stress on my wrist… I can also wrap it around the pillow as it gets larger.
+I find by using this pillow on my lap while sewing, it helps me keep the piece flat while working on it.
+It helps me see my stitching better, and sew with less stress on my wrist.
+I can also wrap it around the pillow as it gets larger.

 I start stitching here and work to the edge then back up the way I started:

 I’m testing a fine silk thread as a double strand right now.
 Usually I use an all purpose thread, and that can be used as a single strand.
 I’m still undecided as to which way I like better.